govdata/APyMongo/README.md

 APyMongo was developed by the [GovData Project](http://web.mit.edu/govdata), which is sponsored by the [Institute for Quantitative Social Science at Harvard](http://iq.harvard.edu).

+APyMongo is still the process of "beta testing" -- obviously this is an open beta test -- and has yet to have a formal release.
+Don't expect everything to work!
+(But please let us know via the mailing list if things break.)

 Installation
 ============